Zach-Haddad/fullstack/README.md

 Implementation of comments system for groups and events.

 ### User Profile Customization
-Athletes will have the ability to add various parameters to their profile for advanced matchmaking (height, weight, average weekly mileage, etc)
+Athletes will have the ability to add various parameters to their profile for advanced matchmaking (height, weight, average weekly mileage, etc).
+Account linking with Strava.

 ### Group and Friend Matchmaking
 Users will be able to match with other groups and users based on provided information, weekly schedule overlap!